zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 This tutorial uses `@zowe/files-util` as the tutorial plug-in name.

 **To create a unique plug-in:** Replace `@zowe/files-util` with a unique plug-in name.
 This allows you to publish the plug-in under that name to the `npm` registry in the future.
+For information regarding npm scoping, see the [npm documentation](https://docs.npmjs.com/cli/v9/using-npm/scope).

 ## Adjusting Imperative CLI Framework configuration

 Define json configurations for the plug-in to Imperative.

 Change the `src/imperative.ts` file to contain the following configurations: